Transparent-Audio/transparentmeta/README.md

 ## 📬 Contact
-If you have any questions, issues, or feature requests, please write to Transparent Audio's founder Valerio Velardo at valerio@transparentaudio.ai.
+If you have any questions, issues, or feature requests, please write to Transparent Audio's CTO Valerio Velardo at valerio@transparentaudio.ai.